lowRISC/opentitan/hw/ip/edn/README.md

 A peripheral block will connect with a 32-bit data bus.
 The EDN block will move the first 32 bits from the returned `genbits` bus, and hold on to the remaining data until another request asks for more data.
 Furthermore, if data is not consumed immediately, the interface to the CSRNG will indicate back pressure to the CSRNG block.
-Each of the four interfaces can request data such that any `genbits` bus return can supply any requesting peripheral block.
+Each of the hardware interfaces can request data such that any `genbits` bus return can supply any requesting peripheral block.

 At most one hardware peripheral block can connect to each EDN peripheral port.
 Hardware peripherals request more data from the EDN by asserting the `req` signal.